 Intensive Beginning Russian is offered each year during Winter Term.
 Students who successfully complete this course can enroll in Russian 102.
 Faculty are available to sponsor Winter Term projects in the following areas: 19th- and 20th-century Russian literature, literature and the environment, Russian film, Russian theater and dance, translation.
 Occasionally, the Russian program sponsors a study tour to Russia (two weeks, visiting Moscow and St. Petersburg).
 The cost of the program is supported by the individual student participants.
 Additional information may be obtained from the Russian faculty.

 Created in 1998 through support from the Clowes Fund and a private donation, the Oberlin Center for Russian, East European, and Central Asian Studies promotes greater awareness of the region at Oberlin community.
 OCREECAS sponsors a variety of internship opportunities in Russian, Eastern Europe, and Central Asia and seeks to enhance the Oberlin curriculum through on-campus residencies by visiting scholars and artists.

 II.
 Topics in Translation

 B. Topical and Survey Courses

 Courses in translation have no prerequisites.
 300-level courses generally have a more substantial research component or a heavier reading load than 200-level courses.
 Students uncertain about their preparedness for a given course should consult with the professor.
-Note that these courses are not offered every year, and that listings for courses offered beyond 2014-2015 are provisional and in some cases may change.
+Note that these courses are not offered every year, and that listings for courses offered beyond 2019-2020 are provisional and may change.

 III.
 Advanced Courses (Taught in Russian)